Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

-Even the relaxed \soundness{} condition from the previous subsection is still overly conservative because the framing and monotonicity properties presented so far quantify over two \emph{arbitrary} states $\varphi$ and $\varphi'$, where $\varphi'$ is larger than $\varphi$.
-These properties thus consider \emph{arbitrary} executions of a statement $s$, instead of taking into account what resources the inlined and original programs may actually own before executing $s$.
+Requiring (1)~inlined method bodies to be framing and (2)~call-free statements between calls to be monotonic is sufficient to guarantee \sound{} inlining, but overly restrictive.
+The framing and (safety and output) monotonicity properties presented so far quantify over \thibault{two \emph{arbitrary} states $\varphi \preceq \varphi'$.} These properties \tout{thus }consider \emph{arbitrary} executions of a statement $s$, instead of considering what resources the inlined and original programs may actually own before executing $s$.

 The example from \figref{fig:viper-intro-wildcard} illustrates why this condition is too restrictive.
-The statement $s := ($\code{l := crLock()}$)$ is not monotonic (and thus not framing): Executed in an initial heap with ownership of \code{Q(a)} only, this statement will convert \code{Q(a)} into \code{P(l,a)}.
-However, in an initial heap with ownership of both \code{Q(a)} and \code{Q(b)}, VeriFast's heuristic will convert \code{Q(b)} into \code{P(l,b)}, as described in \secref{sec:introduction}.
-Assume now that we remove the statement \code{b := alloc()} from the example.
+The statement $s \definedas ($\code{l := crLock()}$)$ is not monotonic (and thus not framing), as explained in \secref{subsec:monotonicity}.
+However, assume that we remove \tout{the statement }\code{b := alloc()} from the example.
 In this case, inlining is \sound, since the heuristic can instantiate \code{Q(?x)} with \code{Q(a)} only.
-However, our monotonicity requirement would still reject this program, since $s$ is not output monotonic. $s$ violates output monotonicity when $\varphi'$ owns both \code{Q(a)} and \code{Q(b)} but $\varphi$ owns \code{Q(a)} only.
+Nevertheless, our monotonicity requirement \tout{still }rejects this program, since $s$ is not output monotonic. $s$ violates output monotonicity when $\varphi'$ owns both \code{Q(a)} and \code{Q(b)} but $\varphi$ owns \code{Q(a)} only.
 This violation is irrelevant in our modified example, since $s$ is only executed in states that own at most \code{Q(a)} (in both the inlined and the original program).

-\paragraph{Bounded properties.} To take into account which states can actually occur in executions of the inlined and the original program, we relax output monotonicity to a property that we call \emph{bounded output monotonicity}.
-The only difference with output monotonicity is that the bounded version is parameterized by a set of states $T$ (the \emph{resource bound}) and restricts $\varphi,\varphi'$ to be smaller than at least one state in $T$.
-The final \soundness{} condition replaces output monotonicity checks at a program point $p$ with bounded output monotonicity checks where the resource bound is set to the possible program states in the inlined program at point $p$.
-Intuitively, this is sufficient, because the \soundness{} condition ensures that the coupling invariant holds, namely that at any given point in the original program for any annotation, the state contains at most as many resources as the corresponding state in the inlined program.
+\paragraph{Bounded properties.} To take into account which states can actually occur in executions of the inlined and the original program, our semantic condition requires only bounded relaxations of our framing and monotonicity properties.
+For output monotonicity, the bounded version is parameterized by a set of states $T$ (the \emph{resource bound}) and restricts $\varphi,\varphi'$ to be smaller than at least one state in $T$.
+The resource bound is set to the possible program states in the inlined program at the relevant point.
+The bounded relaxations of framing and safety monotonicity are analogous.